Formaldehyde: Chronic inhalation

 The U.S. EPA allows no more than 0.016 ppm formaldehyde in the air in new buildings constructed for that agency.
 A U.S. EPA study found a new home measured 0.076 ppm when brand new and 0.045 ppm after 30 days.
 The Federal Emergency Management Agency (FEMA) has also announced limits on the formaldehyde levels in trailers purchased by that agency.
 The EPA recommends the use of "exterior-grade" pressed-wood products with phenol instead of urea resin to limit formaldehyde exposure, since pressed-wood products containing formaldehyde resins are often a significant source of formaldehyde in homes.

-The eyes are most sensitive to formaldehyde exposure: The lowest level at which many people can begin to smell formaldehyde ranges between 0.05 and 1 ppm.
-The maximum concentration value at the workplace is 0.3 ppm.
-In controlled chamber studies, individuals begin to sense eye irritation at about 0.5 ppm; 5 to 20 percent report eye irritation at 0.5 to 1 ppm; and greater certainty for sensory irritation occurred at 1 ppm and above.
+The eyes are most sensitive to formaldehyde exposure.
+The lowest level at which many people can begin to smell formaldehyde ranges between 0.05 and 1 ppm.
+In controlled chamber studies, people begin to sense eye irritation at about 0.5 ppm, 5 to 20 percent report eye irritation at 0.5 to 1 ppm, and greater certainty for sensory irritation occurred at 1 ppm and above.
 While some agencies have used a level as low as 0.1 ppm as a threshold for irritation, the expert panel found that a level of 0.3 ppm would protect against nearly all irritation.
 In fact, the expert panel found that a level of 1.0 ppm would avoid eye irritation—the most sensitive endpoint—in 75–95% of all people exposed.

 Some air purifiers include filtering technology that is supposed to lower indoor formaldehyde concentration.

 Formaldehyde levels in building environments are affected by a number of factors.
 These include the potency of formaldehyde-emitting products present, the ratio of the surface area of emitting materials to volume of space, environmental factors, product age, interactions with other materials, and ventilation conditions.
 Formaldehyde emits from a variety of construction materials, furnishings, and consumer products.
-The three products that emit the highest concentrations are medium density fiberboard, hardwood plywood, and particle board.
+The three products that emit the highest concentrations are medium-density fiberboard, hardwood plywood, and particle board.
 Environmental factors such as temperature and relative humidity can elevate levels because formaldehyde has a high vapor pressure.
 Formaldehyde levels from building materials are the highest when a building first opens because materials would have less time to off-gas.
 Formaldehyde levels decrease over time as the sources suppress.

 In operating rooms, formaldehyde is produced as a byproduct of electrosurgery and is present in surgical smoke, exposing surgeons and healthcare workers to potentially unsafe concentrations.

 Formaldehyde levels in air can be sampled and tested in several ways, including impinger, treated sorbent, and passive monitors.
 The National Institute for Occupational Safety and Health (NIOSH) has measurement methods numbered 2016, 2541, 3500, and 3800.